happy-dude/dotfiles/README.md

 To update the repo, make sure to pull in the latest changes and update submodules:

-***NOTE***

-There may be breaking changes within the repo and submodules; please use due diligence and review each project's commit history and changelog before incorporating any updates into your configs.
+NOTE: There may be breaking changes within the repo and submodules.
+Please use due diligence and review each project's commit history and changelog before incorporating updates into your configs.

 ### Fetching Latest Changes